 control + C

-If we want to clear the screen, removing all previously written commands, we run the command
+If we want to clear the screen, removing all previously written commands, we execute the command

 clear

-One of the great “tricks” when using Bash, which will save us a huge amount of time, is the tab completion function.
+One of the great “tricks” when using Bash that will save us an enormous amount of time is the autocompletion function with the tab key.

-If at any time while writing a command, a file name, or some arguments, we press the tab key Bash suggests the option that starts with what we have written.
-If there is more than one occurrence, the available options are cycled through.
+If at any time while typing a command, a filename, or some arguments, we press the tab key, Bash suggests the option that starts with what we have typed.
+If there is more than one match, the available options are cycled through.

-If there are many occurrences, pressing tab will not display anything.
-Pressing it a second time will show us a list with the available commands.
+If there are many matches, pressing tab will not show anything.
+Pressing it a second time will show us a list of available commands.
 We can add a few more letters and press tab to complete the command.

-So, following the example of chromium, if we press write ‘ch’ and press tab twice, it will show us a list with multiple available options.
+So, continuing with the chromium example, if we type ‘ch’ and press tab twice, it will show us a list with multiple available options.

 If we complete up to ‘chrom’ and press tab, Bash autocompletes to chromium